jaswch/EFI-for-dell-inspiron-15-3558/README.md

 EFI for Dell Inspiron 15 3558 for hackintosh macOS Monterey.
 The above EFI folder also includes kexts for wifi, bluetooth,etc.

-Note:- This repo is not going to be maintained any more as I don't have the old laptop anymore.
+Note:- This repo is not going to be maintained any more.

 Specs of my Dell inspiron 15 3558 are :-
 1. CPU: corei3 5005u